Short Manaslu Circuit Trekking -15 Days

 Max.
 Altitude: 4450m/14599.74ftMeal: Breakfast, Lunch and DinnerAccommodation: Tea House

-We’ll progress on the way to Larke La (5,160m) ahead of the sunrise.
+We’ll progress on the way to Larke La (5,160m) ahead of sunrise.
 This is the back-breaking and strenuous journey to make.
 The route becomes wearisome as it ascends on several rocky glacial moraines, dominated by hills and snowy ridges.
 We’ll come across numerous small shallow lakes, before the final ascent to the prayer flags indicating the top of the pass.
-We’ll then happily commence our descent along the trail towards the moraine of Salpudanda glacier.
+We’ll then happily commence our descent along the trail towards the moraine of Salpudanda Glacier.
 Adjacent to Bhimtang glacier, the trail gradually makes it to Bhimthang (3,590m).
 Rejoice in the delightful scenery around you during your stay in this village.

 Max.
 Altitude: 5106m/16751.97ftMeal: Breakfast, Lunch and DinnerAccommodation: Teahouse